Golf Workout Program is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 If you’re hitting big fade with your driver during warm-ups, don’t try to fix it.

-You won’t be able to fix your swing in 10 minutes and it will do nothing but lead to worse results on the course.
+You won’t be able to figure out how to fix a slice in 10 minutes and it won’t do anything but lead to worse results on the course.

 Instead, shoot the best score you can with the golf game you brought to the course that day.